996icu/996.ICU/README.md

 * [ไทย](th_TH.md)
 * [Việt](vi_VN.md)

 Repo for counting stars and contributing.
-Press <kbd>F</kbd> to pay respect to honorable developers.
+Press <kbd>F</kbd> to pay your respect to honorable developers.

 Suggestions and PRs are welcome!

 Join discussion at [#20](https://github.com/996icu/996.ICU/issues/20).

-An anonymous [vote page](exposure.md) show a rank list of 996(or more) companies (Thanks @LinXueyuanStdio)
+An anonymous [vote page](exposure.md) shows a rank list of 996 (or more) companies (Thanks to @LinXueyuanStdio)

 Contribution
 ---
-Any merged modification to all files will be rendered as github flavored markdown and published on the site regularly.
+Any merged modification to `.md` files will be rendered as GitHub Flavored Markdown and published on the site regularly.
 Feel free to adjust the format, add some contents or fix grammatical errors.

-Expand influence
+Expand Influence
 ---
 I18n support is ongoing.
 If you would like to contribute, you can add translations or just write something down in other languages in separate files.